openpnp/openpnp/Motion-Planner.md

 **Allow continuous motion?** will enable path recording and will defer planning and execution until there is functional requirement to wait for motion completion. **Caution**: When enabling this on an existing machine, be aware that this may change its behavior.
 There might be constellation when this requires changes in G-code.
 Be careful!

-**Allow uncoordinate?** will enable curved motion in the Save Zone.
+**Allow uncoordinated?** will enable curved motion in the Save Zone.
 If you want Motion Blending, you must enable this.

 **Interpolation Retiming?** the interpolation works using a **velocity over space** polygonal approximation.
 The straight lines of the polygon used to approximate the curve are acting like "shortcuts".
 This means that the resulting move is slightly faster than its planned counterpart.
 By enabling this switch, the interpolated move will be stretched in time, to match the planned time again.
 Conversely, this will slightly lower the peak velocity when compared to the planned peak velocity.